Asian markets diverge with eyes on Nvidia earnings

 "The crowd wants reassurance that the AI revolution isn't just smoke and mirrors."

+London, Paris and Frankfurt ticked slightly up during early trading in Europe.

-Heavily impacting markets this week has been a highly unusual move by Trump to fire a Federal Reserve governor, Lisa Cook.
+Heavily impacting markets this week has been a highly unusual move by Trump to fire Federal Reserve governor Lisa Cook.

 The US leader cited allegations of false statements on her mortgage agreements, but Cook said Trump had no authority or legal cause to fire her while her lawyer announced a planned legal challenge on Tuesday.